 Scared of the ISO auditor?
-Hope this would help
+After reading this blog, hopefully you will be less scared.

-When an organization has implemented information security management system (ISMS) (or for that matter any ISO) as per the ISO 27001 clause requirements, they would engage a certification body (CB) for a formal assessment.
-The call for a body should only happen when the organisation has completed one cycle of Plan-Do-Check-Act and is confident that key risks are ‘managed’ and controls identified are implemented.
+When any organisation implements ISO 27001 information security management system (ISMS) (or for that matter any ISO) they would engage a certification body (CB) for a formal assessment.
+The call for a body should only happen when the organisation has completed one cycle of Plan-Do-Check-Act and is confident that key risks are ‘managed’ and controls identified in the risk assessment are implemented.

 CBs have a panel of lead auditors who would undergo a formal internal certification process before they can take up such roles.
 Undergoing and passing the lead auditor course is the first step.
 Thereafter they have to undergo at least 20 audits (this differs based on accreditation/CB requirement).
 The ideal auditor is someone who has the necessary knowledge and expertise and more importantly can make a ‘judgment’ about the ISO 27001 compliance.
 The role is akin a judge of a court who is paid for judgment based on evidence, and nothing else.
-The principle followed is ‘not guilty’ unless proven otherwise.
+The auditor makes a judgment based on the principle of ‘not guilty’ unless proven otherwise, where prove equates to evidence of ISO 27001 clause wise implementation.

 There are primary three keywords associated with any certification process when an organization gets certified, ‘intent, implementation and effectiveness’.
 In a simplistic view, documentation (such a security policy) is ‘intent’, records (such as change management) are ‘implementation’ and ‘testing’ (e.g. fire evacuation drill) is effectiveness.